-- A Face covering should be worn whilst in the surgery building. (we can not supply these)
+- A Face covering MUST be worn whilst in the surgery building. (we can not supply these)

-- If you have symptoms of coronavirus, you and your family should self-isolate at home - please check the 111 website symptom checker and the Public Health Wales Website for latest isolation guidance and to book a test.
+- If you have symptoms of coronavirus, you and your family should self-isolate at home - please check the 111 website and the Public Health Wales Website for latest guidance and to book a test.

 We request that you be honest with us about your symptoms and COVID-19 status.
 You will be asked whether you have symptoms of or tested positive for coronavirus, if you have had contact with anyone who has symptoms of or tested positive for coronavirus or if you are waiting a test result.